Modern Slavery Act

 We are committed to setting a clear objective and target of zero tolerance in relation to slavery and human trafficking in our supply chain and will measure suppliers’ performance against this.

-Across the Group, we are explicitly communicating our expectations to our preferred and multinational suppliers to uphold our commitment to combatting slavery and human trafficking, and are working with suppliers to develop similar compliance programmes within their own supply chains.
+Across the Group, we are explicitly communicating our expectations to our strategic suppliers to uphold our commitment to combatting slavery and human trafficking and are working with suppliers to develop similar compliance programmes within their own supply chains.

 Our Sustainable Sourcing

-Our sustainable sourcing programme started in 2010, and since then we have audited over 350 suppliers, ensuring our key materials, goods and services are managed sustainably and meet our standards.
+Our sustainable sourcing programme started in 2010, and since then we have assessed over 437 suppliers, ensuring our key materials, goods and services are managed sustainably and meet our standards.

 Our Tier-One suppliers of key materials are global brands themselves and governed by stringent regulation.
 We audit all of our strategic suppliers, requiring certification or compliance to internationally recognised standards including ISO9001, ISO14001 and ISO45001.
-Spread over seven regions, across our global network, we work with 17 external auditors supporting us with their knowledge of local legislations regarding environment, working conditions, labour rights, culture and language.
+Spread over seven regions, across our global network, we work with 15 external auditors supporting us with their knowledge of local legislation regarding environment, working conditions, labour rights, culture and language.

 In addition, to the audits through our sustainable sourcing programme, we ensure, that where wood and primary fibre based material is used as raw material, that no wood from controversial origins is used in the supply chain.
 We request our suppliers to be Chain of Custody certified for pulp and paper and we purchase in line with internationally recognised schemes such as FSC, PEFC, or SFI in the Americas.